luskaner/aoe2DELanServer/README.md

 Admin rights to listen to port 443 for https will likely be required (once or repeatedly) depending on the operating system.

 Note: For the full list see https://go.dev/wiki/MinimumRequirements for Go 1.22.
-Only a subset of supported systems will have binaries released.

 ### Launcher
 - Windows: 10 or higher, Server 2016 or higher.